 Are Volunteer or Internship Opportunities Right for Me?

-Looking for opportunities based on the results you get right away can help you determine if a certain path of study really is for you.
-Taking up a volunteer tutoring post, for instance, can be a good indicator of whether or not you’d actually enjoy getting an education degree once you head to college.
-Most organizations are all too happy for people interested in their cause to give some of their time, so take advantage and start testing out majors and careers before you set foot on campus.
+Volunteering or tutoring can be a good indicator of whether or not you’d actually enjoy getting a degree pertaining to that subject or activity.
+Most organizations are happy for people to give some of their time, so take advantage and start testing out majors and careers by volunteering.

 Which Colleges Are a Good Fit?

 Choosing a school that meets your academic, social, and budget requirements can be a challenge.
-Once you’ve taken the Careers and Majors quiz, you can explore schools with majors that fit your personality and interests.
-Add them to your list to get all the information you need and see if you have a good chance of being admitted.
-You may even discover some schools you’ve never heard of before!
+Add your interests to a list and research which colleges have majors relating to that subject.
+You may even discover some schools you never heard of!
 The more colleges you connect with, the better your chances of ending up at a school that really is the best match for you.

 What Scholarship Opportunities Are Open to Me?

 While many scholarships are open to all types of students, it's not uncommon to see some awards that are restricted to students who want to major in a certain topic or work in a specific field.
-If you know early on that you want to study nursing or computer engineering, you'll be able to see if you qualify for any scholarships for students interested in those subjects.
+So if you want to study nursing or computer engineering, you can see if you qualify for any scholarships relating to those topics.